clinical Consultation

 Daniel Boscaljon, PHD

-Director of Research & Program Development
+Co-Founder & Director of Program Development

 Daniel’s interest in trauma-informed relationships emerges from his struggle to move past the ways his childhood trauma negatively impacted his life and relationships.
 As is true of many survivors, as he healed past wounds, he discovered a desire to use his skills and experiences to help others recover.
 This led him to focus his career on how to help others create lives that no longer are controlled by the past, so they can find personal meaning and fulfillment in the future.